-Here you define the logical WLAN networks for activation and operation via the associated access points (APs).
+Here you define the logical WLAN networks that can be activated and operated on the associated APs.

 Name of the logical WLAN network under which the settings are saved.
 This name is only used for internal administration of logical networks.